Filing for chapter 7 can be a very effective option. Find out if it's right for you during a free consultation.

-Attorney’s Note: The below should not be construed as a substitute for legal advice.
+Attorney’s Note: The information below should not be construed as a substitute for legal advice.
 Please contact Milwaukee area bankruptcy attorney Steven R. McDonald for your free initial case assessment.

-When you're in over your head with debt, you may consider filing for Chapter 7 Bankruptcy.With the right attorney by your side, filing Chapter 7 bankruptcy can be a relatively pain-free process.
-The right Milwaukee area bankruptcy attorney will fight for you, your assets and your rights.
+If you're deeply in debt, consider filing for Chapter 7 Bankruptcy.
+Filing Chapter 7 bankruptcy can be a relatively pain-free process with the right attorney to fight on your behalf.

 Oak Creek Bankruptcy Lawyer helps you file for Chapter 7.

 There are a number of strategies that may help you qualify for a Chapter 7 Bankruptcy instead of a Chapter 13.
 As an experienced Wisconsin bankruptcy attorney in Milwaukee, Steven R. McDonald will guide you to your most informed and financially beneficial decision.
 Back to top

 Before considering filing on your own, learn how filing for bankruptcy works in Milwaukee and throughout Wisconsin.
 There's a few things you absolutely MUST understand before declaring bankruptcy:

 Once your financial documents have been gathered, you will need to take 2 online financial management classes.
-Once the Chapter 7 bankruptcy filing is complete, there will be a Section 341 hearing (Meeting of Creditors) held within reasonable distance from your residence and which your bankruptcy attorney will attend with you.
-We will fully prepare you for this hearing which typically lasts less than a half hour.
+There will be a Section 341 hearing (Meeting of Creditors) held within reasonable distance from your residence.
+Your bankruptcy attorney will attend with you.
+Back to top

 Chapter 7 can assist you with: